Maintaining a positive, productive work environment is critical for all managers. You accomplish this by engaging in:

 Performance Improvement Plan

-Once the plan has been developed, the supervisor and employee review the document to confirm the plan will help the staff member attain the desired level of performance.
-The supervisor monitors and provides feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through the university’s progressive discipline process.
+Once the plan has been developed with the assistance of the HR Manager, the supervisor will meet with the employee to articulate the desired level of performance and expected outcomes that define success.
+The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through collaboration with the HR Manager.

 Creating a Productive Work Environment

 - Be Flexible — Understand that employees have a personal life outside of their work life.
 Be as flexible with work schedules as you can to allow for employees to take care of personal matters.
 Learn more about the university's Flex Time Policy.

 - Communicate — Its important for everyone to be part of the team and be in the loop with the latest information available.

 - Recognize Success — Recognition does not always have to come in the form of a financial award.
 A "Thank You" note or a "kudos" email go along way in showing your appreciation.
 There are also many programs at the university to recognize outstanding service to the university community:

 - The Andy Awards are a tribute to the spirit of teamwork and dedication embodied by the staff at Carnegie Mellon University.